 Personal injuries are present in many situations.
 These are just a few examples of personal injury cases we handle:

 Florida’s Personal Injury Statute of Limitations

-Statute of limitations is the set period of time in which you can bring a lawsuit to court.
+is the set period of time in which you can bring a lawsuit to court.
 As a general rule, all personal injury lawsuits in the state of Florida must be filed within four years from the date of the accident.
 Some situations, however, can extend the statute of limitations.
 However, it is important to note that these situations are rare.

 In order to prevent exceeding Florida’s personal injury statute of limitations and having your lawsuit dismissed, it is important to gather evidence in your case as soon as possible.

 In personal injury cases, it is possible to recover some of the damages you lost.
 The damages you may be eligible to recover will depend on the facts of your case.
 But some expenses that may be recovered include: